ferr4n/multicoin/README.md

 # EN
 ## Multicoin Mining Script
-Mine several coins by sharing your connection.
+Install, reinstall and/or uninstall 11 apps that reward sharing your connection.

 Platform: Debian compatible OS on ARM64 architecture
 Languages: English and Spanish